Does an Other Than Honorable Discharge Show Up in a Background Check?

 A military discharge does not appear on civilian background check searches, though information related to the discharge (e.g. military convictions) may.

-Military discharge likely appears on federal background checks, and anytime an applicant seeks a veteran’s preference for a job, they must supply the DD-214.3, 12
+Military discharge likely appears on federal background checks, and anytime an applicant seeks a veteran’s preference for a job, they must supply the DD-214.3,12

-Does An Honorable Discharge Show Up In A Background Check?
+Does an Honorable Discharge Show Up in a Background Check?

 Civilian background checks do not disclose discharge reasons, as a rule.3 However, if an individual is applying for a veteran’s preference, they will submit Form DD-214 to the employer, which does include discharge status.
 Additionally, a government-level background check will access more comprehensive military records, including discharge information.

-Does A Dishonorable Discharge Show Up In A Background Check?
+Does a Dishonorable Discharge Show Up in a Background Check?

 Although discharge status is not part of what an employer is permitted to access during the pre-employment process, Dishonorable Discharge (DD) is often associated with a court-martial and subsequent military conviction, which does show up on an individual’s criminal record.3, 7

-Can An Employer Ask About Military Service?
+Can an Employer Ask About Military Service?

 If a veteran discloses military service during a job interview or application, an employer can ask relevant follow-up questions about dates of service, rank and pay, and experience and skills.
 An employer cannot ask about the reason an individual was discharged.